DECO3801-HelloWorld/studio-build/README.md

 # Team HelloWorld!
-The codebase for the yet undecided project for the HelloWorld team.
+The codebase for the yet for Project 041 of Team HelloWorld.

 ## Team Members
-All the people working on this project
+All the people working on this project:
 * Benjamin Jorgensen
 * Tadiwa Mlambo
 * Shristi Gupta